From Joomla! Documentation

-- Next to the title you find the option to Manage the workflow states (for more info see States)
+- Next to the title you find the option to Manage the workflow stages (for more info see Stages)

-- Next to the "States" is the default option
+- Next to the "Stages" is the default option

-- You find a yellow circle icon, next to "default", representing the number of existing states in this workflow
+- You find a yellow icon, next to "default", representing the number of existing stages in this workflow

-Articles can transit from one state to another.
-The transitions can be managed through the "Workflows List" container via clicking on the blue arrow icon or via the menu on the left, after clicking on Manage states.
+Articles can transit from one stage to another.
+The transitions can be managed through the "Workflows List" container via clicking on the blue icon.
 You can set several transitions that items can go through.
-The possible states are based on the ones you have created for this specific workflow.
+The possible stages are based on the ones you have created for this specific workflow.